Vaccines are free. Immigration status and insurance is not required.

-Johnson & Johnsonused a fetal cell line to develop and test their COVID-19 vaccine.
+- Johnson & Johnson used a fetal cell line to develop and test their COVID-19 vaccine.
 They also use it for production.
 The COVID-19 vaccines themselves do not contain any fetal cells.

-The cell lines were made in laboratories from cells from 2 abortions conducted in 1973 and 1985.
+The fetal cell lines were made in laboratories from cells from 2 abortions conducted in 1973 and 1985.
 None of the fetal cells used came from a recent abortion or from an abortion done for the sole purpose of vaccine development or other research.

-It is also possible to get infected after you get vaccinated, because it takes time for your body to build immunity and, even though the vaccines are very effective, none are 100%.
+It is also possible to get infected after you get vaccinated, because it takes time for your body to build immunity.
+And, even though the vaccines are very effective, no vaccine is 100% effective.

 - Fever, chills, and muscle aches

 - Feeling tired